Charlottenlund Palace: Charlottenlund

 In 1730, Crown Prince Christian (VI) gave Gyldenlund to his sister, Princess Charlotte Amalie.
 She replaced the house with a new building in the Baroque style.
 The construction took place under supervision of Engineer Officer H. H. Scheel, probably to a design by Johan Cornelius Krieger.
 Many of the building materials came from Copenhagen Castle which was under demolition.

 In the middle of the 19th century, Charlottenlund Palace was for many years the home of Louise Charlotte and Prince William of Hesse-Kassel.
 Quite atypically for a royal residence, the park remained open to the public.
 Throughout the century, on and off, it was a favourite excursion spot for Copenhageners on Sundays.

 In 1869, Crown Prince Frederick and his wife Lovisa of Sweden took over the palace.
 Both Christian X of Denmark and Haakon VII of Norway were born in the building.
 In 1880–81, Ferdinand Meldahl undertook a major rebuilding of the palace.
 The queen dowager Louise lived there until her death in 1926.

 Later history

 The royal family discontinued using the palace in 1935 and made it available to the Danish Biological Station (Dansk Biologisk Station), later renamed to Danish Fishery Survey (Danmarks Fiskeriundersøgelser).
 The Danish National Aquarium opened in a corner of the park in 1939 where it remained until 2013 when The Blue Planet was inaugurated in Kastrup.
 The Danish Fishery Survey, now called DTU Aqua, became a department under the Technical University of Denmark (DTU) in 2001.
 The department planned to move to a new building at DTU's main campus in Lyngby in 2015.
 The future use of Charlottenlund Palace had not yet been decided as of January 2016.
-As of 2019, Charlottenlund Palace is being used for caterings as well as office space for a vast amount of companies.
+As of 2019, Charlottenlund Palace is being used for caterings as well as office space for a vast number of companies.